 The Governor-General issued Letters Patent which formally appoint the Royal Commissioner and outline the Terms of Reference for this inquiry.

-The Commissioner, the Honourable Kenneth Madison Hayne AC QC, is authorised to submit an interim report no later than 30 September 2018, and will provide a final report by 1 February 2019.
+The Commissioner, the Honourable Kenneth Madison Hayne AC QC, will submit an interim report no later than 30 September 2018, and will provide a final report by 1 February 2019.

 An online form is available to assist people wishing to make submissions to the Royal Commission about misconduct in the financial services industry.
-Online submissions can be made from the Public submissions page.
+Online submissions can be made from the Public submissions page up until 28 September 2018.
+The Commission is required to conduct an inquiry.
+It cannot resolve individual disputes.
+It cannot fix or award compensation or make orders requiring a party to a dispute to take or not take any action.